splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/1-sequence-and-data/0-panorama/7-graphical-methods.md

 // Open a window, before drawing to it
 OpenWindow("A House", 800, 600);

-// Clear the screen to white - dont show it yet ClearScreen(ColorWhite());
+// Clear the screen to white - don't show it yet ClearScreen(ColorWhite());

 // Draw a hill like ellipse - only half of the ellipse is shown